ikelax/mensa-bot/README.md

     - [eslint-plugin-vitest](https://www.npmjs.com/package/eslint-plugin-vitest)
 - replace the usages of the Deno runtime in `dev.js` and `main.js` with [dotenv](https://www.npmjs.com/package/dotenv) and for example [express](https://expressjs.com/)
-- add more unit tests and maybe property based testing
+- add more unit tests and maybe property based tests

 ## Why JavaScript?